SadeepDudekula/SQL-data-warehouse-project/README.md

-# Data Warehoouse and Analytics Project
+# Data Warehouse and Analytics Project

 ## Overview
 This project shows how to build a **SQL Data Warehouse** for analytics.